d-gamedev-team/gfm/README.md

 <img alt="logo" src="https://cdn.combinatronics.com/p0nce/gfm/master/logo.svg" width="200">

 **IMPORTANT 2: GFM has been deprecated in favor of dplug:math.
-Use version 8 if you want the former content gfm:integer and gfm:math content.**
+Use version 8 if you want the former content gfm:integer and gfm:math content.
+No PR will be accepted.**

 > _Hello,_